Alien-Worlds/docs/docs/02- Antelope smart-contracts/02- alien worlds-smart-contracts/Decentralization/01- user-points.md

  It's important to ensure the sender is only from `uspts.worlds` to ensure that the custom logic could not be faked from an impersonating user points account.
 :::

+### Authorized Parties
+Actions related to this feature will be authorized by the following:
+* <BlockExplorerContractLinks contract="megalos.dac"/>
+* <BlockExplorerContractLinks contract="trilara.dac"/>
+* <BlockExplorerContractLinks contract="synthar.dac"/>

 ### Add to the whitelist <BlockExplorerActionLinks contract="uspts.worlds" action="addwhitelist"/>